ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Office API/More information/Changelog/index.md

 - Added the ApiParaPr/SetOutlineLvl method to Text document API.
 - Added the ApiRun/MoveCursorToPos method to Text document API.
 - Added the ApiSection/GetType method to Text document API.
+- Added the Api/AddCustomFunctionLibrary method to Spreadsheet API.
 - Added the ApiParaPr/GetOutlineLvl method to Spreadsheet API.
 - Added the ApiParaPr/SetOutlineLvl method to Spreadsheet API.
+- Added the ApiDrawing/Select method to Presentation API.
 - Added the ApiParaPr/GetOutlineLvl method to Presentation API.
 - Added the ApiParaPr/SetOutlineLvl method to Presentation API.
 - Added the ReviewedElement property to the ReviewReportRecord object.
+- Added the *DeleteShiftDirection* type to the simple type definitions.
+- Added the *Drawing* type to the simple type definitions.

 ## Version 8.1